Shadrock/online-python-course/Web-scraping-tutorials/web-scraping-single-page.md

 import requests
 import bs4
 ```
 Now we'll check to make sure everything is set up.
 We'll see if we can make a request and grab the code for the website http://example.com, which we are free to scrap.
-Rune the following:
+Run the following code:
 ```Python
 result = requests.get("http://example.com/")
 ```